dwaite/connect/openid-connect-4-identity-assurance/opmetadata.md

 `verified_person_data_supported` This JSON array contains all claims supported within `verified_person_data`.

+`identity_documents_supported` This JSON array contains all identity documents utilized by the OP for identity verification.

 `verification_methods_supported` This element is a JSON array containing at the top level the verification methods as defined in Section [verification](#verification). `eID` is  a simple JSON string whereas `identity_document` is contained in a JSON object and is itself an array containing all identity document proofing methods employed by the respective OP.

 This is an example openid-configuration snippet: